 One potential side effect of Mescaline and most other psychedelics is HPPD (Hallucinogen persisting perception disorder).
 In a famous story, Jean-Paul Sartre, a french existential philosopher, participated in an experiment at a hospital in Paris.
 After being injected with Mescaline, he had persisting visual distortions for weeks.

-Sartre however experience more severe effects from HPPD.
+Sartre however experienced more severe effects from HPPD.
 He reported that crabs were following him everywhere he went for an entire year.
 Eventually, he grew concerned that he would not be able to differentiate between his hallucinations and reality, so he got help from a psychoanalyst.
 He was able to recover his faculties relatively well.
 Nevertheless, crabs became a recurring theme in his work after that trip.

 Laws and Legal Status